Avada Patcher

 Three Ways To Apply Available Patches

-Individually Via The Patcher Panel
+1: Individually Via The Patcher Panel

-Bulk Apply Via The Patcher Panel
+2: Bulk Apply Via The Patcher Panel

-If there are multiple patches, you can simply click on Apply All Patches at the top of the Patches panel.
+If there are multiple patches, you can simply click on “Apply All Patches” at the top of the Patches panel.
 All necessary changes will be automatically applied to the necessary files for you.
+Once the patch is applied, you will see a confirmation notification.

-Avada Patcher > Patch Applied
+Avada Patcher with Patch Applied

-Applying Patches Manually Via FTP
+3: Applying Patches Manually Via FTP

-Sometimes server setups are very particular about file/folder permissions and do not allow files to be automatically written to them.
-In these cases, applying an automatic patch will not work.
-If your server doesn’t allow the patches to be applied automatically through the Avada Patcher, you can download the patch files and manually apply the fix with FTP access.
-The reasons why this might happen are listed below, please contact your host and give them these details and ask them to change it for you:
+If your server doesn’t allow automatic patching via the Avada Patcher, you can download the patch files and manually apply the patch via FTP.
+The reasons why this might happen are listed below.
+Please contact your host, give them these details, and ask them to change it for you:

 • Theme & plugins should be owned by the web server user (usually www-data)